lancewood1/cloud-native-course-errata/README.md

 ### Trouble-shooting

--   If you experience the following error, it is because your PCF installation does not have the version you specified.
+-   If you experience the following error, it is because your PCF installation does not have the version you specified in offline mode.

     ```